c3V6a2Vy/pyanova/README.md

 This is a Python wrapper of the [Anova Precision Cooker](https://anovaculinary.com/anova-precision-cooker/) (Sous Vide) API via the Bluetooth LE connection.
 Under the hood, it utilizes [peplin/pygatt](https://github.com/peplin/pygatt) for the Bluetooth LE communications.

-The library is tested on [C.H.I.P](https://docs.getchip.com/chip.html) with Debian + Python 2.7
+The library is tested on [C.H.I.P](https://docs.getchip.com/chip.html) with Debian + Python 2.7 and Python 3.4

 ## Acknowledgements